Stat184-Fall2025/Sec5_FP_KyleJablonsky_MasonSpikula_HarshiniMallipedhi/README.md

 ## Data Sources and Acknowledgements

-The data used for this project was sourced from the Score Network NHL dataset for the 2022–2023 season, https://data.scorenetwork.org/hockey/nhl_2223.html, which provides publicly available team-level performance statistics across the league.
+The data used for this project was sourced from the Score Network NHL dataset for the 2022–2023 season, https://data.scorenetwork.org/hockey/nhl_2223.html, maintained by Ron Yurko, which provides publicly available team-level performance statistics across the league.
 This dataset includes detailed measures of team outcomes and on-ice performance that support our exploratory analysis of which factors most strongly relate to winning games.
 The data is openly accessible and maintained as part of the Score Network Hockey data repository.

 We used the following categories of statistics from the dataset: